 a.
-Based on experience with similar rulemakings in this area, this proposed rule will not have an annual economic impact of over \$100 million or adversely affect an economic sector, productivity, jobs, the environment, or other units of government.
-It is not expected that any significant economic impacts would result from the establishment of a manatee refuge (approximately 30 miles of waterways) in Lee County in the State of Florida.
+Based on experience with similar rulemakings in this area, this rule will not have an annual economic impact of over \$100 million or adversely affect an economic sector, productivity, jobs, the environment, or other units of government.
+It is not expected that any significant economic impacts would result from the establishment of a manatee refuge (approximately 30 river miles) in Lee County in the State of Florida.

-The purpose of this proposed rule is to establish a manatee refuge in Lee County, Florida.
-We are proposing to prevent the take of manatees by controlling certain human activity in this county.
-For the proposed manatee refuge, the areas are year-round or seasonal slow speed, or year-round or seasonal speed limits of 25 miles per hour.
+The purpose of this rule is to establish an emergency manatee refuge in Lee County, Florida.
+We are preventing the take of manatees by controlling certain human activity in this County.
+For the manatee refuge, the areas are year-round or seasonal slow speed, or year-round or seasonal speed limits of 25 miles per hour.
 Affected waterborne activities include, but are not limited to, transiting, cruising, water skiing, fishing, marine construction, and the use of all water vehicles.
-This proposed rule will impact recreational boaters, commercial charter boats, and commercial fishermen, primarily in the form of restrictions on boat speeds in specific areas.
-We will experience increased administrative costs due to this proposed rule.
-Conversely, the proposed rule may also produce economic benefits for some parties as a result of increased manatee protection and decreased boat speeds in the manatee refuge areas.
+This rule will impact recreational boaters, commercial charter boats, and commercial fishermen, primarily in the form of restrictions on boat speeds in specific areas.
+We will experience increased administrative costs due to this rule.
+Conversely, the rule may also produce economic benefits for some parties as a result of increased manatee protection and decreased boat speeds in the manatee refuge areas.

-Regulatory impact analysis requires the comparison of expected costs and benefits of the proposed rule against a "baseline," which typically reflects the regulatory requirements in existence prior to the rulemaking.
+Regulatory impact analysis requires the comparison of expected costs and benefits of the rule against a "baseline," which typically reflects the regulatory requirements in existence prior to the rulemaking.
 For purposes of this analysis, the baseline assumes that the Pine Island-Estero Bay area has no regulating speed limits other than the 25 miles per hour in the navigation channels.
-The State-designated speed zones, other than in the navigation channels, have been voided by a State Court decision.
-However, residents and other water users have lived with speed restrictions in this area since 1999 and have established business and recreational patterns on the water to accommodate their needs and desires for water-based recreation.
-Even though the baseline is set at no speed zones, the actual economic effects may very well be insignificant because almost all users have been previously subject to these restrictions.
-Thus, the proposed rule is expected to have only an incremental effect.
-As discussed below, the net economic impact is not expected to be significant, but cannot be monetized given available information.
+The State-designated speed zones, other than in the navigation channels, have been lifted by a State Court decision.
+However, residents and other water users have lived with speed restrictions in this area for many years and have established business and recreational patterns on the water to accommodate their needs and desires for water-based recreation.
+Even though the baseline is set at no speed zones, the actual economic effects may very well be insignificant for this 120-day emergency rule because almost all users have been previously subject to these restrictions.
+Thus, the rule is expected to have only an incremental effect.
+As discussed below, the net economic impact is not expected to be significant, but cannot be monetized given available

-The economic impacts of this proposed rule would be due to the changes in speed zone restrictions in the manatee refuge area.
-These speed zone changes are summarized in the proposed rule.
+The economic impacts of this rule would be due to the changes in speed zone restrictions in the manatee refuge areas.
+These speed zone changes are summarized in the emergency rule.

-In addition to speed zone changes, the proposed rule no longer allows for the speed zone exemption process in place under State regulations.
+In addition to speed zone changes, the rule no longer allows for the speed zone exemption process in place under State regulations.
 Florida's Manatee Sanctuary Act allows the State to provide exemptions from speed zone requirements for certain commercial activities, including fishing and events such as high-speed boat races.
 Under State law, commercial fishermen and professional fishing guides can apply for permits granting exemption from speed zone requirements in certain counties.
-Speed zone exemptions were issued to 27 permit holders (one permit holder did not renew during the last cycle) in the former State zones that comprise the proposed manatee refuge area.
+Speed zone exemptions were issued to 27 permit holders in the former State zones that comprise the proposed manatee refuge area.
+One permit holder from previous years did not renew at the last opportunity.